mismasilfver/drink-tracker/readme.md

 A simple web application that allows users to track their bar tab in places with less than perfect service.

+This is a first trial of Cursor.ai and it's capabilities of agentic mode, ask mode.

 ## Features

 - Simple Mode: